 - Exchange of balancing capacity which refers to the provision of balancing capacity to a TSO in a different scheduling area than the one in which the procured balancing service provider is connected.
-Exchange of balancing capacity between balancing areas may lead to a different geographical location of the balancing capacity from the dimensioning results for each area, to increase efficiency, competition and cost savings, however, the total amount of procured balancing capacity within the two areas is not reduced. - Sharing of reserves which refers to a mechanism in which more than one TSO takes the same reserve capacity, being FRR or RR, into account to fulfil their respective reserve requirements resulting from their reserve dimensioning processes.
-Since TSOs not always use their maximum procured capacity simultaneously, TSOs can share their reserves, reduce the total amount of procured balancing capacity within the two areas and save procurement costs.
+Exchange of balancing capacity between balancing areas may lead to a geographical location of the balancing capacity that differs from the dimensioning results for each area. - Sharing of reserves which refers to a mechanism in which more than one TSO takes the same reserve capacity, being FRR or RR, into account to fulfil their respective reserve requirements resulting from their reserve dimensioning processes.
+Since TSOs most often do not use their maximum procured capacity simultaneously, TSOs can share some of their reserves, and thereby reduce the total amount of procured balancing capacity within the two areas and save procurement costs.